Skip to Content

 a hand holding the floral bib

 And that’s it!
+I hope you enjoyed this free sewing pattern.
 Now you’ve got a beautiful bib that some mama-to-be is going to love.
 I really love making gifts that are personalized to the tastes of the mother-to-be.

 Yield: 1 baby bib